buttons/github-buttons/README.md

 ### Options

-- For snippet usage, an option is an attribute on anchor element.
+- For snippet usage, an option is an attribute on `<a>` element.
 - For component usage, an option is a prop on component.
-- For module usage, an option is property on `options` object.
+- For module usage, an option is a property on `options` object.

 ##### `href`